What is counselling?

 An assessment may be the first time you have spoken openly about your experiences, so can sometimes be challenging.
 However, the counsellor will work through the assessment at a pace that is comfortable for you and you are welcome to take breaks.

 After the assessment you may feel that the counsellor, or their approach, is not right for you, and there is no obligation to continue on to counselling sessions.
 In turn, the counsellor may feel that their style of counselling, and experience, are not suited to the topics you would like to explore in counselling.
-In order to act ethically, they may share that a different counsellor or organisation could be a better avenue of support for you.
+In order to act ethically, they might suggest that a different counsellor, or service, may be a better avenue of support for you.

 Please see Counselling for more information about how an assessment fits within the process of starting counselling.